 J.D.
 2016, High Honors, Order of the Coif

 B.A.
 2009, Politics & Government

-Jay is on the Board of Directors for Elizabeth Gregory Home, a center for women experiencing homelessness.
-He also has been named a Super Lawyers Rising Star for Washington state for the years 2019, 2020 and 2021.
+Jay works as pro bono legal counsel for Elizabeth Gregory Home, a center for women experiencing homelessness.
+He also has been named a Super Lawyers Rising Star in Washington State from 2019-2023.